SeanShubin/documentation/presentations/critital-thinking-for-software-engineers.md

     - Learned skill
     - Discipline
     - Allows us to evaluate with what confidence level we should accept or reject a claim

+## How we know humans are bad at critical thinking

+## How the world lies to us

+## How our brain lies to us

 ## When making or evaluating an argument, make sure you are clear about the argument structure
 - Conclusion: Is the central claim clearly articulated?